aabbtree77/twinpeekz/README.md

 * [Forward vs Deferred vs Forward+](https://www.3dgep.com/forward-plus/).
 Forward, most likely, but it does not matter.
 INSIDE 2016 used deferred rendering.
 Forward+?
 Tiling/voxelization, 3D textures.
 No.

+* Animations.

+* Integrate with ImGui, a frame inside frame?

+* Add a yaml config at least for lights and camera, or store/import them in GLTF from Blender?

 ## Nim or Go?

 There are not that many [mature static non-GC languages](https://github.com/phillvancejr/Cpp-Go-Zig-Odin).
 Consider Nim over Go:

-* Fast C-like runtime.
+* Fast C runtime with probably the same productivity as in Go.
 Notably, [krux02](https://github.com/krux02/turnt-octo-wallhack) left Go for Nim.
 [Azul3D](https://github.com/azul3d/engine) abandoned Go for Zig. [jackmott](https://github.com/jackmott/easygl) went from Go to Nim to Rust...

 * Go uses const, var, *, & and unsafe.Pointer as well as uintptr to interface with C. We do not know what and when escapes to the heap and * infects everything.

 * Nim has const, let, var separated from ref, new and [] for the garbage-collected data on the heap.
-In addition, there exist ptr, pointer, addr, cast, dealloc, allocCStringArray, deallocCStringArray, allocShared, deallocShared, UncheckedArray, untyped, copyMem, unsafeAddr, unsafeNew and pragmas to handle FFI to C. Pointers are optional.
+In addition, there exist ptr, pointer, addr, cast, dealloc, allocCStringArray, deallocCStringArray, allocShared, deallocShared, UncheckedArray, untyped, copyMem, unsafeAddr, unsafeNew, ByteAddress and pragmas to handle FFI to C. Pointers are optional.

+* Both PLs have tiny 3D communities, but there is enough OpenGL activity. [glm](https://github.com/stavenko/nim-glm) is a lot nicer in Nim due to generics and operator overloading.
+One can use common arithmetic with vectors and matrices, negate them.
+This is a double-edged sword though, might not be easy to debug.

-You can find my Nim rewrite [here](https://github.com/aabbtree77/twinpeekz2), but I tend to still favor Go.
-"Less is more" and all that.
+You can find my Nim rewrite [here](https://github.com/aabbtree77/twinpeekz2).
+Nim for 3D, Go for non-sequential execution (Erlang-type domains).

 ## Credits, Rendering Frameworks I Have Tried, Many Thanks To: